ibm-cloud-docs/secrets-manager/vault-api.md

 | `name`        | A human-readable name to assign to your certificate authority configuration.        |
 | `type`        | The environment type, for example the Let's Encrypt staging or production environment that corresponds with the URL that you want to target to order public certificates.
 Allowable values are: `letsencrypt-stage`, `letsencrypt` |
 | `private_key` | The private key that is associated with your registered ACME account.               |
-{: caption="Public certificates engine request parameters" caption-side="top"}
+{: caption="Public certificates engine request parameters" caption-side="bottom"}
 {: #public-cert-secrets-engine-ca-request-params}
 {: tab-title="Public CAs"}
 {: tab-group="vault-add-config-params"}